RT-Thread/rt-thread/bsp/avr32uc3a0/README.md

 ### Step 3: flash

 If everything went well, scons should have generated an elf file: rtthread-uc3a0256.elf.
 Let us program the file.
-The program `atprogram' comes with Microchip Studio.
+The program 'atprogram' comes with Microchip Studio.
 I didn't have to do much here.
 Just make sure `atprogram.exe' is in your PATH.